luisdelaye/CurSa/README.md

 #### Create a new metadata.tsv file

-Once you have finished correcting all the names as described above, run the following script:
+Once you have finished correcting all the names, run the following script:

 ```
 $ perl substitute_names.pl metadata.tsv substitute_proposal.tsv